Naturalness of vanishing black-hole tides

+which are now allowed by the spurionic symmetry, due to the additional power of $R_S\sim M$.
 The same is true for more general dynamical tides, with more time derivatives.
-In fact, such Love numbers undergo renormalization group running \cite{Mandal:2023hqa,Jakobsen:2023pvx,Saketh:2023bul,Ivanov:2024sds,Caron-Huot:2025tlq}, which appears as logarithmic terms in the response.
-In particular, this means that their value is only meaningful at a given scale and by explicit matching to the EFT \cite{Goldberger:2019sya,Ivanov:2024sds,Caron-Huot:2025tlq}.
+In fact, such Love numbers undergo renormalization group running~\cite{Mandal:2023hqa,Jakobsen:2023pvx,Saketh:2023bul,Ivanov:2024sds,Caron-Huot:2025tlq}, which appears as logarithmic terms in the response.
+In particular, this means that their value is only meaningful at a given scale and by explicit matching to the EFT~\cite{Goldberger:2019sya,Ivanov:2024sds,Caron-Huot:2025tlq}.

 We note, however, that the breaking of the accidental symmetry is given by terms with even numbers of time derivatives in Eq.~\eqref{eq:zaction} due to time-reversal symmetry of the Einstein-Hilbert action.
 Thus, the breaking of time reversal in the response can only arise from the boundary conditions at the horizon in full GR, or from the tidal operators in the EFT.
 As a consequence, the leading dissipative tides in Eq.~\eqref{eq:disstides} and their non-linear analogs are not renormalized.
 We will explain this in more detail in upcoming work.

-\emph{Conclusions.--} We presented an accidental symmetry of the static sector of GR and explained how it can be used to prove selection rules on static Love number, valid fully nonlinearly in classical gravity.
+{\bf \em Conclusions.--} We presented an accidental symmetry of the static sector of GR and explained how it can be used to prove selection rules on static Love number, valid fully nonlinearly in classical gravity.
 We used this to show that Schwarzschild black holes have vanishing static nonlinear Love numbers and, more generally, that Love numbers do not run in the worldline EFT for generic compact objects.
 We also discussed how similar considerations can be used to explain the pattern of vanishing and running Love numbers of electric and tensor type for spherically symmetric black holes in higher-dimensional gravity, generalizing known results to nonlinear level.
 When applied to the EFT of a shift-symmetric scalar field coupled to gravity, we have shown that our approach provides an alternative symmetry-based proof of the no-hair theorem, unifying it with the vanishing of the static tidal response.
-In upcoming work we will detail how our arguments extend to electromagnetically and NUT charged black holes \cite{LongTidesPaper}, and the generalization to spinning holes is in progress.
+In upcoming work we will detail how our arguments extend to electromagnetically and NUT charged black holes~\cite{LongTidesPaper}, and the generalization to spinning holes is in progress.
 This gives us confidence that our arguments provide a uniform long-sought solution to the naturalness problem of vanishing black-hole tides.

 Looking forward, it would be very interesting to understand how the vanishing of nonlinear tides is imprinted in the gravitational-wave signals from binary black-hole mergers, particularly in the strong-field region near merger, which would provide the most stringent test of this striking prediction of Einstein's theory.